-Finally, you’ve fully set-up your studio like in:
+Finally, you’ve fully set-up your studio.

 Now your ready to start with your first sound recording.